 Final thoughts

-The blend of ready-made solutions with the potential for long-term collaborative partnerships presents a compelling case for getting the best of both worlds.
-Often, in these partnerships, the insurer's domain knowledge and the insurtech companies' technical expertise bloom, leading to fantastic innovations.
+Now more than ever, the crossroads of building or buying transcends a technical decision to a strategic one.
+The urgency to advance on the AI journey is real, and the route chosen now will resonate through an insurance company's operations for years to come.
+The blend of ready-made SaaS solutions with the potential for long-term collaborative partnerships presents a compelling case for getting the best of both worlds.
+Often, in these partnerships, the insurer's domain knowledge and the insurtech companies' AI expertise bloom, leading to fantastic innovations.

-Also, building a system internally without external input can be problematic, especially if the system is built on existing and potentially inefficient processes.
+Building an AI based claims management system internally without external input can be problematic, especially if the system is built on existing and potentially inefficient processes.
 It's vital to create a well-functioning system adjustable to future developments.
 The system should work efficiently both now and in 20 years.
 Obtaining a fresh outside perspective on the problems and potential solutions can be invaluable in avoiding a short-sighted problem-fixing approach.